OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-07.md

 ## Isaiah 7:14

-Therefore the Lord himself will give you a sign: Behold, the virgin shall conceive and bear a son, and shall call his name Immanuel.
+Therefore the Lord himself will provide you with a sign: Behold, the young woman shall conceive and bear a son, and shall call his name Immanuel.

 ## Isaiah 7:15